mamasyoungestson/fisayo.site/portfolio/works/Well.md

 ### Early Design Concpets

 As mentioned, the design system architecture was used to build wireframes to visually create design solutions and information structure.
-The wireframes were translated in to early concept prototpyes that users tested.
+The wireframes were translated into early concept prototypes that users tested.

 ![](/upload/Well/WireframeUserJourney.png)
 <p class="photoInfo">
-Wireframes
+Wireframes and Simplified User Flow
 </p>

 ![](/upload/Well/Prototypes.png)